Srihitha2/Software-Engineering/_posts/2023-02-08-learningprogressweek2.md

 date: 2023-02-08
 ---

 For the second week of my preparation I have started with learning packages and importing required packages for the program.
 Packages prevent from naming conflicts.
-For example, import java.util.* is a built-in package that contains various utility classes and interfaces.
+For example, package[import java.util.*] is a built-in package that contains various utility classes and interfaces.
 A java package is a group of similar types of classes, interfaces and sub-packages.
 There are two types called built-in and user-defined packages.
 Some examples of built-in are lang,util,io,sql etc., Also, I have learnt all the selection statements and their syntaxes such as
 1. if--->"if" statement is used to evaluate a condition i.e if a certain condition is true then a block of statements is executed otherwise not.In other words, it is used to execute a block of code if a certain condition is met. if(condition)
 {